SkyTruth/gpsdio-bigquery/README.rst

     :target: https://coveralls.io/r/SkyTruth/gpsdio-bigquery-schema

-A CLI plugin for `gpsdio <https://github.com/skytruth/gpdsio/>`_ that sorts messages in arbitrarily large files according to an arbitrary set of columns.
+A CLI plugin for `gpsdio` that produces a schema file for BigQuery to be used together with CSV output from gpsdio-csv for exporting data into Google's BigQuery.

 Examples
 --------

-See ``gpsdio sort --help`` for info.
+See ``gpsdio bq-schema --help`` for info.

 .. code-block:: console

-    $ gpsdio sort input.msg output.msg \
+    $ gpsdio bq-schema schema.json \
-        -c mmsi,timestamp
+        -c mmsi,timestamp,lat,lon,extra

 Installing